The Chronology of Revelation

 After Satan has been unsuccessful in overtaking the remnant of Israelites who have fled (most likely to Petra to be protected by God for 1,260 days or 3½ years), he will look over the sea of humanity (Revelation 13:1a) to find someone he can influence—and very likely possess—to bring distress on the rest of those who are not protected.

-The “antichrist spirit” (1 John 4:3) will be translated into the “man of lawlessness”—the same man who will have confirmed the false covenant involving Israel at the beginning of the 70th Week, and who will have entered the Third Temple in Jerusalem at the midpoint of the 70th Week to put an end to sacrifice and offering and to set up the abomination that causes desolation (Daniel 9:27c; Matthew 24:15).
-At that time, this “lawless one” will be revealed to Israel as the Antichrist, who will be directly associated with “a beast,” as described by John (Revelation 13:1b).
+The “antichrist spirit” (1 John 4:3) will be translated into the “man of lawlessness”—the same man who will enter a “holy place” and set up the abomination that causes desolation (Daniel 9:27c; Matthew 24:15), probably in the Islamic Dome of the Rock (see Third Temple).
+At that time, this “lawless one” (the Antichrist) will be revealed (2 Thessalonians 2:8) to Israel and to the world.
+He will be directly associated with “a beast,” as described by John (Revelation 13:1b).

 beasts

 Beasts in Scripture are seen to be kingdoms or nations.
-They also may be considered to be powerful beastly fallen angelic beings who, throughout history, have exercised a predominant ruling influence over nations and geographical areas of the earth, such as the princes of Persia and Greece, as well as Michael, the prince of Israel (Daniel 10:13,20b,21b, 12:1a).
+They also may be considered to be powerful beastly fallen angelic beings who, throughout history, have exercised a predominant ruling influence over nations and geographical areas of the earth, such as the princes of Persia and Greece (Daniel 10:13,20b,21b).
+(Although not a “beast,” Michael was and still is the angelic prince and protector of Daniel’s people, Israel—12:1a.)

 the first beast